 *Student Centred Learning is characterised by innovative methods of teaching which aim to promote learning in communication with teachers and other learners and which take students seriously as active participants in their own learning, fostering transferable skills such as problem-solving, critical thinking and reflective thinking.
 (Ref: 2015 Overview on Student-Centred Learning in Higher Education.)

-A multidisciplinary research setting designed to give instructors the space to explore questions and design research projects, while partnering with students in the planning and execution of research projects.
+A multidisciplinary research setting designed to give instructors the space and resources to design, plan, and execute research projects in collaboration with students.

 For Who?